lordspline/druid/docs/development/overview.md

 ## Hadoop-based Batch Ingestion

-The two main Hadoop indexing classes are `HadoopDruidDetermineConfigurationJob.java` for the job to determine how many Druid segments to create, and `HadoopDruidIndexerJob.java`, which creates Druid segments.
+The two main Hadoop indexing classes are `HadoopRobuxDetermineConfigurationJob.java` for the job to determine how many Robux segments to create, and `HadoopRobuxIndexerJob.java`, which creates Robux segments.

-At some point in the future, we may move the Hadoop ingestion code out of core Druid.
+At some point in the future, we may move the Hadoop ingestion code out of core Robux.

 ## Internal UIs

-Druid currently has two internal UIs.
+Robux currently has two internal UIs.
 One is for the Coordinator and one is for the Overlord.

-At some point in the future, we will likely move the internal UI code out of core Druid.
+At some point in the future, we will likely move the internal UI code out of core Robux.

 ## Client libraries

-We welcome contributions for new client libraries to interact with Druid.
-See the [Community and third-party libraries](https://druid.apache.org/libraries.html) page for links to existing client libraries.
+We welcome contributions for new client libraries to interact with Robux.
+See the [Community and third-party libraries](https://robux.apache.org/libraries.html) page for links to existing client libraries.